Requirements for Admission

 - Receipt of transcripts from all schools attended since high school graduation (including trade or technical schools).
-All transcripts must be sent directly.
+All transcripts must be mailed directly.

 Every applicant is considered equally, without reference to race, color, religion, sex, sexual orientation, national origin, disability, age or marital status.

 If an applicant is currently on academic suspension from another college or university, the applicant must inform the academic advisor of his/her suspension status at the previously attended institution(s).
 The applicant may then apply for admission as a non-degree-seeking student on probation.
-If an applicant is not on academic suspension, but the cumulative grade point average of the transfer work is below 2.00, the applicant’s full academic record is reviewed to determine admission status or additional requirements needed for admission.
+If an applicant is not on academic suspension, but the cumulative grade point average for the last 15 credits of the transfer work is below 2.00, the applicant’s full academic record is reviewed to determine admission status or additional requirements needed for admission.

-Incomplete or false information is grounds for denial of admission or subsequent dismissal from the university.
+Incomplete or false information is grounds for denial of admission or subsequent dismissal from the college.

 Throughout the entire admission and reorientation process, a student is involved in intensive advising with a member of the professional advising staff.
 Before a student makes a decision to enroll, she/he has an initial meeting with an adviser.
 During that meeting, the adviser reviews transfer credit, discusses with the applicant his/her work and life experience, explores career possibilities, explains the program, and makes a “map” of coursework that will lead to degree completion.
 The advising staff makes every effort to build personal relationships with students and encourages them to seek help at any time.
 Time for advising is flexible and meets the scheduling needs of students.